07 Apr 2026

 “Life is good right now,” said Charlie.
 “Business as usual in many ways.
 I typically don’t tend to dwell on things so I’ll continue to look ahead and hope for continued good results.
 And if, for whatever reason, down the line, the news isn’t so good, I’ll deal with it alongside the amazing people I’ve just talked about.

 “2026 London Marathon runners – you rock.
 26.2 miles is a huge challenge, and I will be in awe of every participant.
-To see my mum, dad and wife cross the line (not sure if in that order) will be a very, very special moment that I will never, ever forget.
-The incredible amount of money raised by both of their campaigns will be in very safe hands with Leukaemia UK and Leukaemia Care and I look forward to hearing of ongoing developments in leukaemia research and support for years to come.”
+To see my mum and dad cross the line will be a very, very special moment that I will never, ever forget.
+The incredible amount of money raised by their campaigns will be in very safe hands with Leukaemia UK and I look forward to hearing of ongoing developments in leukaemia research and support for years to come.”

 Share your story